Kelan and I both found out how to make money as a kid so we could be more independent, and we can’t wait for our

-Cleaning is one of the most common things that people pay for, and even young kids can earn money tidying up.
+Cleaning is one of the most common odd jobs that people pay for, and even young kids can earn money tidying up.

 It’s something that needs to be done, but many people don’t have the time or simply don’t enjoy it.

 Ask around if anyone would like a cleaner, and it would be a good idea to ask in local Facebook groups.

-If you are going to take your own equipment, a good list of stuff to start with includes:
+If you’re going to take your own equipment, a good list of stuff to start with includes: